REtipster does not provide tax, investment, or financial advice. Always seek the help of a licensed financial professional before taking action.

 At the time of this writing (September 2016), RealtyShares has funded well over 330 deals (note: some deals include multiple properties, so this actually consists of more than 1,600 properties within these deals).
 To date, there have been no defaults on the projects associated with RealtyShares.

-Keep in mind, the company has been operating since August 2013 – so much of their activity has been during a major upswing of the real estate market – so while this certainly isn’t a “guarantee” of future success, it’s still worth noting that successful investments doesn’t happen UNLESS the decision makers know how to carefully evaluate the right information before pulling the trigger.
-If anything, I’d say their records shows that these guys aren’t amateurs and they know what they’re doing.
+Keep in mind, the company has been operating since August 2013 – so much of their activity has been during a major upswing of the real estate market – so while this certainly isn’t a “guarantee” of future success, it’s still worth noting that successful investments don’t happen UNLESS the decision makers know how to carefully evaluate the right information before pulling the trigger.
+If anything, I’d say their records show that these guys aren’t amateurs and they know what they’re doing.

 When I talked with the folks at RealtyShares, I was told that they get thousands of applications from “sponsors” (i.e. – prospective investment opportunities) each month and they only accept about 5% of the submissions they receive.

 Another thing to remember is that RealtyShares isn’t just for investors, it’s also an alternative source of capital for borrowers too.
-RealtyShares seems to be one of the few lenders in the market that knows how to be look outside the “conventional credit box” and evaluate more aspects of a deal than simply looking at the borrower’s historical W-2 income (as a self-employed person myself, I thought this was great to know).
+RealtyShares seems to be one of the few lenders in the market that knows how to look outside the “conventional credit box” and evaluate more aspects of a deal than simply looking at the borrower’s historical W-2 income (as a self-employed person myself, I thought this was great to know).

 In this video, we can see an enlightening look at the company from the borrower’s perspective…